htwyford/urlbar-weather/README.md

 5. Search for "weather" or "weather in `<LOCATION_NAME>`" in the Urlbar.

 ## Known issues
-- After a weather result has been shown, subsequent results can be the wrong size.
+- The weather result occasionally will not show up the first time it is triggered (caching issue).